 inTouch Multicultural Centre Against Family Violence

 A peer-reviewed journal that publishes rigorous scientific papers exploring the reduction, prevention and ending of family violence.
 The journal has a particular emphasis on physical violence, psychological violence, sexual violence, and homicide within family settings.

 Melbourne Research Alliance to End Violence against women and their children (MAEVe)

 PartnerSPEAK is a peer support online forum for ‘affected partners’ – people who are affected by and concerned about the child abuse material viewed by their partner, husband or family members.
 PartnerSPEAK was founded by individuals who had been affected by their partners’ involvement in child abuse material, in order to support others in similar situations.
 PartnerSPEAK offers confidential peer support, information, advice and advocacy.

 Partners in Prevention

 Partners in Prevention (PiP) is a network of professionals supporting and partnering with early childhood services and schools in Victoria to plan, implement and evaluate respectful relationships education.

-Respect UK, like MRS, works with men who have used violence and abuse, as well as experienced violence and abuse.
+Respect UK, like Men’s Referral Service, works with men who have used violence and abuse, as well as experienced violence and abuse.
 Respect provides a supportive phone line for men in the UK as well as web-based resources for both service users and professionals who work with men whose lives have been impacted by domestic or family violence.

 Seniors Rights Victoria provides information, support, advice and education to help prevent elder abuse and safeguard the rights, dignity and independence of older people.
 Seniors Rights Victoria also provides leadership on policy and law reform and works with organisations and groups to raise awareness of elder abuse.
 If you, your client or someone you know is experiencing elder abuse, contact our free, confidential Helpline on 1300 368 821, 10am – 5pm, Monday – Friday.